Child care in Canada: History

 In 2008, Canada ranked at the bottom of the list of 25 Organisation for Economic Co-operation and Development (OECD) countries based on benchmarks of ELCC delivery, according to an often-cited UNICEF 2008 early childhood education and care.
 Since 2008, while other OECD countries continued to develop child care systems, Canada "barely improved".

 A November 2012 TD Economics special report recommended that federal and provincial governments should make investment in early childhood education a "high priority", noting that "public spending" on early childhood education was lower in Canada than in "many advanced economies".

 Following the election of Justin Trudeau in 2015, child care policy became a renewed area of focus.
 In 2016, the federal government combined the Canada Child Tax Benefit and the Universal Canada Child Benefit into an enhanced Canada Child Benefit, a means-tested cash transfer to most Canadian families.
 The federal government began negotiating Multilateral Early Learning and Child Care Framework agreement with provinces and territories in 2017.
 These three-year bilateral agreements "set how much federal funding for early learning and child care would be allocated and spent by each jurisdiction."
 The 2021 federal budget tabled by Finance Minister Chrystia Freeland marked a new era in child care policy, though it built on the earlier Multilateral Early Learning and Child Care Framework agreements.
 The budget included approximately CA$30 billion over 5 years for a "Canada-wide early learning and child care plan".
 The funds will "offset the cost of early learning and child care services" towards the creation a national child-care system.
 The stated goal of the child care plan was to reduce the average cost of child care by 50% by 2022 and to make $10-a-day child care universally available by 2025-26.
 As child care falls under provincial jurisdiction, his national program required all provinces and territories to sign onto the program.
 British Columbia was the first province to sign onto the plan in the summer of 2021, but all provinces and territories have now signed onto the plan.

+On March 6, 2025, Trudeau announced that a $37 billion, five-year deal had been reached with all provinces and territories except Alberta and Saskatchewan to extend the child care program until 2031, with annual 3% funding increases after new deal's first year in 2026-27.
+Organizational and logistic issues with starting the program, inflation, and labour shortages meant that at the time of the announcement, only 150,000 of the originally announced 250,000 spots had been created, with the remaining spaces planned to be created within the first year of the new deal.